Photo: A teacher (Soda Lo) brings her students to an African American History museum in New Orleans.

 Photo: Assetou Kante recites a piece written by Clint Smith titled, "An Inquiry."

-Photo: Every so often, a group of singers pass by and perform "Iko Iko" by The Dixie Cups, a song that's well-known in New Orleans.
+Photo: A group of singers pass by and perform "Iko Iko" by The Dixie Cups.

 Photo: Posing as Frederick Douglass, Timothy Whitsel criticizes the celebration of Independence Day while discrimination is present.